So Frenchy So Chic

 So Frenchy is a family-friendly festival and kids under 12 can attend free of charge.
-They’ll have activities to entertain the enfant terrible, from face painting to bubble artists, drumming classes and lawn games like pétanque and croquet.
+There will be activities to entertain the enfant terrible, from face painting to flower crown workshops and lawn games like pétanque and croquet.